 When it comes to conveyancing in Fishponds obtaining recommendations is a good starting point.
 Before you go ahead, check if they offer a no sale no fee offer.
 Also, you often get what you pay for - a firm which quotes more, will often provide a better service than one advertising the lowest fees.
 We would always suggest that you speak with the solicitor handling your transaction.

-How does conveyancing in Fishponds differ for new build properties?
+How does conveyancing in Fishponds differ for newly converted properties?

-Most buyers of new build or newly converted property in Fishponds come to us having been asked by the seller to sign contracts and commit to the purchase even before the premises is constructed.
-This is because house builders in Fishponds usually purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Fishponds come to us having been asked by the builder to exchange contracts and commit to the purchase even before the premises is constructed.
+This is because developers in Fishponds tend to purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Fishponds or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Fishponds or who has acted in the same development.

 I have recently realised that I have Sixty One years remaining on my flat in Fishponds.
 I am keen to extend my lease but my freeholder is can not be found.
 What options are available to me?